luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

 # {{ page.title }}

-In this tutorial, you'll learn how to run the pre-trained [face-detection-retail-0004](https://github.com/opencv/open_model_zoo/blob/2019_R2/intel_models/face-detection-retail-0004/description/face-detection-retail-0004.md)  OpenVINO model on DepthAI.
-This model is available via the [Open Model Zoo](https://github.com/opencv/open_model_zoo).
+In this tutorial, you'll learn how to detect faces in realtime, even on a low-powered Raspberry Pi.
+I'll introduce you to the OpenVINO toolset, the Open Model Zoo (where we'll download the [face-detection-retail-0004](https://github.com/opencv/open_model_zoo/blob/2019_R2/intel_models/face-detection-retail-0004/description/face-detection-retail-0004.md) model), and show you how to generate the files needed to run model inference on your DepthAI board.

 ![model image](/images/tutorials/pretrained_model/face-detection-retail-0001.png)

-This model is a face detector using SqueezeNet light (half-channels) as a backbone.
-Running this model on DepthAI directly versus your computer will dramatically increase the frame-rate, allowing you to use a lower-powered host (like a Raspberry Pi) and/or build a richer application experience as the host CPU isn't used for model inference.
+Haven't heard of OpenVINO or the Open Model Zoo?
+I'll start with a quick introduction of why we need these tools.

 ## What is OpenVINO?

-[OpenVINO](https://docs.openvinotoolkit.org/) is a free toolkit that converts a deep learning model into a format that can run on Intel Hardware.
-DepthAI uses this toolkit as our boards utilize the Intel MyriadX chip to perform model inference.
-Why add this extra step and not just run models directly on your computer?
-Performance: Frames Per Second (FPS) can easily be improved by 25x or more when running model inference on the MyriadX-powered DepthAI.
+Under-the-hood, DepthAI uses the Intel MyriadX chip to perform high-speed model inference.
+However, you can't just dump your neural net into the chip and get high-performance for free.
+That's where [OpenVINO](https://docs.openvinotoolkit.org/) comes in.
+OpenVINO is a free toolkit that converts a deep learning model into a format that runs on Intel Hardware.
+Once the model is converted, it's common to see Frames Per Second (FPS) improve by 25x or more.
+Are a couple of small steps worth a 25x FPS increase?
+Often, the answer is yes!

 ## What is the Open Model Zoo?